bynnchapu/LXC-script/README.md

 LXC-script
 ==========

-Script for building testing environ on LXC
+Script for building test environ on LXC